drethedevjs/shortlink/ProgramInstructions.md

 6. Navigate back to Postman (or whatever equivalent program of your choice) and run the commands in step 3.
     - The first tab (POST) will add links to the database.
 After each call, you'll recieve a json object in return signifying that the program is working and is storing data into the in-memory database.
     - The second tab (GET) will show all the links that you have added to the database.
 Pick a short link (that is, the `"shortenedLink"` property) and copy it (the value).
     - The third tab is where you can retreive links that have already been added.
-Ensuring that the "Params" tab under the url field is selected, paste the copied link into the *Value* column and write the word `shortenedLink` into the *Key* column.
+Ensuring that the "Params" tab under the url field is selected, paste the copied link into the *Value* column and write the word `shortenedLink` into the *Key* column if it isn't already there.
 Once you have done this, click the *Send* button.
 You should see the link pair associated with that shortened link return as a json object.

 ## Run Tests
 Open your IDE of choice and open the *ShortLinkAPI.Tests* folder.
 Once inside, use your IDE's testing panel to test the endpoints.